A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 As the Sail Rock viewpoint is essentially a bunch of granite rock formations, it can be very slippery and, therefore, dangerous to climb when wet.

-Despite having nice sunny weather when we visited, the viewpoint was closed as it was raining heavily in the morning.
+Despite the nice sunny weather when we visited, the viewpoint was closed as it was raining heavily in the morning.
 So, unfortunately, we weren’t able to see it.
 But it usually takes about 10 – 15 minutes to hike up, and you can expect to queue for photos.

-But don’t worry if that happens.
-There’s one big rock on the right side of the beach where you can go and take lovely photos.
+Specifically, there’s one big rock on the right side of the beach where you can go and take lovely photos.

 Being unable to hike the viewpoint gave us more time in the water, and we can’t complain about that!
 The place where we swam was almost empty as everyone took photos on the beach!